- Applying to study

 - Graduation application confirmation: This letter is for international students that want to invite family members from overseas to attend their graduation ceremony, in order to be used to apply for a visitor's VISA to Australia at the Australian Embassy (in the student's home country) for the duration of the ceremony

-- Saudi Arabian Cultural Mission (SACM) course progress report: This letter is for students enrolled in the SACM program who are required to provide evidence of their current progress in their course of study.
+- Saudi Arabian Cultural Mission (SACM) course progress report: This letter is for students enrolled in the SACM program who are required to provide evidence of their current progress in their program of study.
 This is a requirement of the Academic Affairs Department who monitor students under the SACM program for the Saudi sponsoring body

 - 75% course completion letter: This letter can be requested by students who wish to obtain a Level 4 Student VISA